Filmstund/filmstund/README.md

 After the build you will have the following docker images: `cthdidit/sefilm-frontend:latest` and `cthdidit/sefilm-backend:latest`.
 Images are also tagged with the latest commit hash from `HEAD` during build, i.e. `cthdidit/sefilm-backend:7647247e`

+## Docker

+You can find Docker images for the backend [here](https://hub.docker.com/r/cthdidit/sefilm-backend/) and the frontend [here](https://hub.docker.com/r/cthdidit/sefilm-frontend/)